Diocese of Pensacola–Tallahassee: Sex abuse

-In April 1998, a 53-year-old man informed a priest and Archbishop John C. Favalora of the Archdiocese of Miami that Bishop Symons, now bishop of Palm Beach, had sexually abused him when he was an altar server decades earlier.
-When confronted about the allegations, Symons admitted his guilt.
+In April 1998, a 53-year-old man informed a priest and Archbishop John C. Favalora of the Archdiocese of Miami that Bishop Symons, then bishop of Palm Beach, had sexually abused him when he was an altar server decades earlier.
+When confronted, Symons admitted his guilt.
+In June 1998, Pope John Paul II accepted Symons's resignation as bishop of Palm Beach.